michey85/gallery-challenge/README.md

 ## Challenge details (with my comments)
 1. **The gallery will contain different types of files: images, audio and videos.**
-I decided not create Pixel perfect design, because I have just a picture.
+I decided not create Pixel perfect design, because I had just a picture.
 I had a lot of questions on it, but I focused on functionality.

 2. **The user should be able to filter the files by name.**
 Done.